Preventive Screenings Can Save Your Life

 Preventive health chart

 The quick-reference chart below lists screenings your HMO plan covers.
 It is not a recommendation for how often to have a screening.
 Please talk to your doctor about what screenings are right for you.
-For more complete benefit information, see your Evidence of Coverage (EOC) booklet or call Customer Relations.
+For more complete benefit information, see your Evidence of Coverage (EOC) booklet.

 |Physical exam||A checkup given by your doctor to help you stay healthy and identify any health issues before they become serious.||Once every calendar year.||$0|